Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 * Run Mojo File
 * Showing docs

-## 2.7.4 How to work with a Jupyter notebook in VS Code
+## 2.10.4 How to work with a Jupyter notebook in VS Code
-**Here are the steps:**
 1- Install the [Jupyter VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter)
 2- From the Command Palette (CTRL+SHIFT+P or CMD+SHIFT+P) select "Create: New Jupyter Notebook"
 3- Then from the Command Palette again select Notebook: "Select Notebook Kernel" and follow the options:

-Start up a Jupyter notebook as explained in § 2.7.1
+Start up a Jupyter notebook as explained in § 2.10.2

 Now you can write Mojo code and run it within a cell of the notebook!
 See next section for a screenshot of code in this environment.